jalgoarena/jalgoarena.github.io/hugo/content/blog/microservices.md

-> It does not mean I've achieved that with JAlgoArena architecture, as I'm constantly learning the definition I will post is actually based on my recent learning and all experience I get till the time, and something I want to aim in long term architecture design
+> It does not mean I've achieved that with JAlgoArena architecture, as I'm constantly learning the definition I will post is actually based on my recent learning and all experience I get till the time, and something I want to aim in long term architecture design.

 ### Microservice Definition

-Microservices are independently deployable processes communicating asynchronously using lightweight mechanism focused on specific business capabilities running in an automated but platform- and language- independent environment.
+Microservices are independently deployable processes communicating asynchronously using lightweight mechanism focused on specific business capabilities running in an automated but platform- and language-independent environment.

 Additionally, microservice is an independent software component that takes no more than one iteration to build and deploy.

 ### Explanations

-Here is my comment on above, as it's pretty wide definition and leaves some space for more clarity.
+Here is my comment on above as it's pretty wide definition and leaves some space for a more clarity.

-Independently deployable process is pretty clear - and if we group it together with building it in a iteration time - it will quickly mean there will be tens/hundreds of them and we have to have automated deployment process.
-In JAlgoArena I'm using Nomad jobs to specify deployment and allow Nomad scheduler to do everything needed to deploy and scale the platform.
+Independently deployable process is kind of clear - and if we bundle it together with building it within a single iteration - it will quickly mean there will be tens/hundreds of them and we have to have automated deployment solution.
+In JAlgoArena I'm using Nomad jobs to specify deployment and allow Nomad scheduler to do everything necessary to deploy and scale the microservices.

 > I know Kubernetes is de facto standard and I plan to add Kubernetes based deployment, although you need to remember that Kubernetes is containers focused while Nomad allows on running any kind